 If you haven't created an app to install yet, you can find instructions for creating an app in HubSpot here.

-The first step in installing your app is to authorize your app with a HubSpot portal.
+The first step in installing your app is to authorize your app with a HubSpot account.
 To do this, you'll need to create an authorization URL that you'll be sending to users that want to install your app.
 You'll need the client ID for the app you've created in HubSpot.
 You can find detailed instructions for building the authorization URL here.

 Once you built your authorization URL, you'll want to direct your users to that URL, where they'll be presented with a list of HubSpot portals that they have access to.
-Note that test portals that you've created from your developer account will show a type of Trial, as you can see for portal 12345 in the image below.
+Note that test portals that you've created from your developer account will show a type of Trial, as you can see for account 12345 in the image below.

 &optional_scope= parameters used for the authorization URL.
 If you include a scope as an